Deep Security as a Service IP addresses

 By default, Deep Security as a Service uses our global Smart Protection Network which does not have static IP addresses.
 If you want to use the Smart Protection Network but need to restrict your outbound communication, we suggest that you deploy a Smart Protection Server in your environment.
-For information on how to do this, see Deploy a Smart Protection server in AWS.
+For information on how to do this, see Deploy a Smart Protection Server in AWS.

 |Source||Purpose||Destination IP Addresses

-|Administrator's computer||GUI for Deep Security as a Service||
+|Administrator's computer and Agents||GUI for Deep Security as a Service||

-|Agents / Relays||Security package updates||
+|Agents and Relays||Security package updates||